Azure/azure-linux-extensions/CustomScript/README.md

 * Remove BOM in Shell and Python scripts automatically
 * Protect sensitive data in `commandToExecute`

 **Note:** The timeout for script download is 200 seconds.
-There is no timeout period for script execution.
+There is a 90-minute timeout period for script execution.”.

 # User Guide